29 Different Types of Flies in South Carolina

 The larvae of the Black-tailed Bee Fly feed on small insects and can be found in the soil around plants.

-The adult flies are strong fliers and can often be seen hovering near flowers in search of food.
+The adult flies are strong fliers and can often be seen hovering near flowers for food.

-These insects are considered beneficial as they help to decompose dead organic matter and provide food for other animals.
+These insects are beneficial as they help decompose dead organic matter and provide food for other animals.

 The Blue Blow Fly has short antennae and two wings, roughly 1/8 of an inch in length.
 They can be found near garbage and decaying vegetation, as well as in the presence of livestock and other animals.